JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Case Study: Processing Distributed Medical Data

 After some time, Amy acquires the following statement by St.\ Antonius, and propagates it to the workers in the system.
 Whether this statement was made before, or in reaction to Amy' statement is not important; it suffices that all its observers agree that it was authored by St.\ Antonius.
 Note that it includes an assertion that St.\ Antonius controls the patients data, so tasks cannot process it (or its derivatives) without the authorisation of St.\ Antonius.
 This authorisation is given by St.\ Antonius to themselves for task \lstinline{st-antonius patients-2024}, but not yet for tasks processing the outputs of \lstinline{st-antonius patients-2024}, \eg, task \lstinline{amy count-patients}.

 `Disruptor' Dan observes these statements.
 Inspired by \lstinline{st-antonius 1}, Dan attempts to establish control over \lstinline{patients} by stating \lstinline{dan 1}.
 All observers agree that this statement is valid, and, as no action is taken, Dan remains well-behaved.
 Indeed, it is possible that, after some more statements, actions may be justified using \lstinline{dan 1}.
 However, Dan has misunderstood his role in the system.
 The crucial difference between Dan and St.\ Antonius is the incentives they provide for agents to accept their conditions of control over \lstinline{patients}.
-Only St.\ Antonius coupled the condition with useful rules, namely, the definition and execution of task \lstinline{st-antonius patients-2024}.
+Only St.\ Antonius places this condition within the same statement as other useful rules, namely, the definition and execution of task \lstinline{st-antonius patients-2024}.
 In contrast, agents have no incentive to include \lstinline{dan 1} in the payloads of their actions, so the statement goes unused.
 Agents who expect this outcome can exercise their right to forget \lstinline{dan 1} altogether.
-There also exists no statement (\eg,~by Dan) that alters anyone's perception that \mlst{st-antonius} drives task \lstinline{st-antonius patients-2024}.
+There also exists no statement (\eg,~by~Dan) that alters anyone's perception that \mlst{st-antonius} drives task \lstinline{st-antonius patients-2024}, because the identity of St.\ Antonius is encoded in the task name, and recall (from \Cref{sec:reflecting_authorship_in_rules}) that the runtime system prevents anyone (Dan) from creating messages that reflect the authorship of anyone else (St.\ Antonius).

 After some external reasoning, St.\ Antonius reasons that they prefer to execute Amy's task themselves, as it requires little work, yet it handles extremely sensitive data.
 They state \lstinline{st-antonius 2}.
 Next, St.\ Antonius enacts $(\mlst{st-antonius}, \mlst{consortium 1}, [\mlst{surf 1}, \mlst{amy 1}, \mlst{st-antonius 1},$ $\mlst{st-antonius 2}])$, \ie, using all statements but \mlst{dan 1}.
 This action is permitted (\Cref{def:permitted}): \begin{enumerate} \item The action is \textit{sourced}: each message in its payload is \textit{stated}. \item The action is \textit{based} (on \lstinline{consortium 1}), which is an agreement. \item The policy extracted from the payload of the action is \textit{valid}: its truths exclude \lstinline{error}. \end{enumerate} Every observer of this action necessarily reproduces this decision, and so, agrees that St.\ Antonius remains well-behaved.
 Moreover, they agree on the effects: St.\ Antonius reads inputs \mlst{entry-count} and \mlst{patients}, and writes output \mlst{num-patients}.
 Soon afterward, St.\ Antonius externalises these effects in the data plane by reading and writing the corresponding assets.